dallasnews/edit-story-button/readme.md

 Once node is installed, run `npm install` in this directory.

-The source code for this bookmarklet lives in `index.js`.
+The main source file is `index.ts`.

-Once you've made your changes there, just run `npm run build`
+Once you've made your changes there, run `npm run build`

 It will give you the new minified code to paste into `docs/readme.md`